|Position:||Director of Athletics|

 |Alma Mater:||Minnesota State-Mankato, 1992|

-After serving in the role of Interim Director of Athletics since October 2012, Blake James was named the University of Miami's Director of Athletics on Feb.
-8, 2013.
-Prior to his Interim AD role, he served as Miami's Senior Associate AD for Development and Ticket Operations.
-James oversaw the day-to-day operations of development, ticket sales and ticket operations.
-He was also a member of the Hurricanes' senior staff and provided sport supervision.
+Prior to being named AD, James served Miami athletics in the roles of Interim AD and Senior Associate AD for Development and Ticket Operations, where he oversaw the day-to-day operations of development, ticket sales and ticket operations.
+He also was a member of the Hurricanes’ senior staff and provided sport supervision.

-Prior to his stint at Maine, he worked in athletic development at Providence College, where he established the "Friars Forever" campaign and the Friar Athletic Fund.
+Prior to his stint at Maine, James worked in athletic development at Providence College, where he established the “Friars Forever” campaign and the Friar Athletic Fund.

 James is no stranger to South Florida, beginning his athletic career with the University of Miami, working in ticket sales, corporate sales and athletic development.
-In April 1995, he was hired as Miami's Director of Ticket Sales, serving in that capacity until October 1997, when he was named an athletic development officer at the University of Nebraska.
-He returned to Miami in 1998 as the Director of Major Gifts and Corporate Sales.
-He was promoted to the Director of Athletic Development at Miami in March 2000 before moving on to Providence in 2002.
+In 1995, he was hired as Miami’s Director of Ticket Sales, serving in that capacity until 1997, when he was named an athletic development officer at the University of Nebraska.
+He returned to Miami in 1998 as the Director of Major Gifts and Corporate Sales and was promoted to the Director of Athletic Development at Miami in 2000 before moving on to Providence in 2002.

-He graduated from Minnesota State University - Mankato with a bachelor's degree in marketing in 1992 and later received his master's degree from St. Thomas University in 1994.
+James graduated from Minnesota State University - Mankato with a Bachelor’s Degree in Marketing in 1992 and later received his Master’s degree in Sports Administration from St. Thomas University in 1994.

 He and his wife, Kelly, have two children: daughter, Haley, and son, Ryan.